Chweya » Property Management: Definition, Roles, Types, and Duties

 Various property owners find value in the services provided by property managers.

-Property owners participating in affordable housing programs often seek property management services due to the complex federal guidelines governing their rental properties, necessitating specialized expertise.
 Additionally, some real estate brokers double as property managers.
 For instance, a broker in a resort town may offer buyer and seller agent services alongside property management.
-In such cases, the real estate broker handles listing, showing, leasing, and maintaining vacation rentals for multiple property owners.
+In such cases, the broker handles listing, showing, leasing, and maintaining vacation rentals for multiple property owners.

 Special Property Management Considerations

 Different states have different rules for property management licensing.
-In most states, property management companies need to get a license from the local real estate board.
-This shows why it’s important for property owners to check if the firms they work with have the right credentials.
+In most states, property management companies need a license from the local real estate board.
+This shows why it’s essential for property owners to check if the firms they work with have the proper credentials.

-For example, in Florida, property managers must have a real estate broker’s license to work there.
-This is because some of the tasks property managers do are considered real estate work.
-Having a broker’s license allows property managers to list rental properties on the MLS and advertise them using regular real estate methods.
+For example, property managers in Florida must have a real estate broker’s license to work there.
+This is because some of their tasks are considered real estate work.
+A broker’s license allows property managers to list rental properties on the MLS and advertise them using regular real estate methods.
 It also lets property management companies put real estate board lockboxes on property doors so licensed agents can show the properties.

-In Florida, property managers who handle rentals and get paid commissions need to have a broker’s license.
+In Florida, property managers who handle rentals and get paid commissions must have a broker’s license.
 However, property managers who oversee properties they own in the state don’t need this license.

 On the other hand, in Massachusetts, property managers don’t need a broker’s license.
 This is because the state understands that tasks like listing properties and leasing them might not be the main focus of property managers there.